GoPlasmatic/SwiftMTMessage/README.md

 - Include documentation examples that compile and run
 - Use type-safe field extraction methods
 - Handle errors gracefully with detailed error messages
+- Update configuration files for new fields and validation rules

 ## License

-This project is licensed under the Apache License v2 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License v2.0 - see the [LICENSE](LICENSE) file for details.